 About the programme

 WRAP and the Plastics Pacts Network seek to award 10 innovative solutions that address identified critical challenges to accelerate plastics circularity in Latin America.
-The selected solutions will benefit from a capacity-building programme designed to boost their growth and facilitate their expansion into new markets.
+The selected solutions will benefit from a capacity-building programme designed to strengthen their business models, scale their impact, and open doors to new markets.
+In addition, they will have the opportunity to receive mini-grant funding (up to three awards of USD 10,000 each) to bring their solutions closer to investment readiness and real-world testing.

 What’s in it for you?

-The 10 successful solutions will receive technical support from WRAP and the Plastics Pact Network experts to enhance the scalability of their solutions focusing on:
+Up to 10 successful solutions will receive hands-on support from WRAP and the Plastics Pact Network experts to enhance the scalability of their solutions.
+Through this programme, participants will:

-- Connection with the Plastics Pacts of Colombia, Chile and Mexico, and experts from the network of pacts made up of 13 countries.
+- Connect directly with the Plastics Pacts of Chile, Colombia, and Mexico, and tap into the global network of 13 national and regional Pacts representing 19 countries and 900+ businesses and organisations worldwide.

-- Specialised workshops on regulatory context, technical knowledge on plastics circularity, behaviour change, capital raising, and global and regional trends on plastics.
+- Take part in specialised workshops on regulatory context, technical knowledge on plastics circularity, behaviour change, capital raising and investment readiness, and global and regional trends on plastics.

 - Access to networks of potential commercial users, strategic allies, investors, and financing options.

-- Customised pilots and/or 1-on-1 meetings with companies and experts, depending on resource availability and participants’ specific needs.
+- Benefit from the possibility of customised pilots and/or 1-on-1 meetings with companies and experts, depending on resource availability and participants’ specific needs.

 Who can apply?